10 Tips for Staying Safe While Camping in the Wilderness

 Another effective way to protect wildlife and prevent attacks when camping is to keep your food safe and away from your tent when sleeping.

-For example, while camping in a bear country, you should store your food in bear-proof containers or hang your food on a tree.
+For example, while camping in bear country, you should store your food in bear-proof containers or hang it on a tree.

 FAQS